broch/broch.github.io/posts/build-your-own-wai-framework.md

   _           -> notFound
 ```

 For a given request, the router will give us a corresponding handler which we can run.
 The type is `Handler ()` since the handler doesn't return anything.
 The `ResponseState` retrieved from the State monad gives us all we need to send the response.
+This isn't a very flexible approach, but it's very easy to understand and fine as a first option if we don't need to be able to compose routers and so on.
+You can find routing packages on Hackage but that's a topic for another time.

 ### Running the Handler